Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 19 projects likely affecting the area.
-Notable ones include Blunder Road Residential Estate (Stages 2 & 3), Proposed Coles Shopping Centre at Progress Road, Inala to Richlands Corridor Upgrade (Stage 2) focusing on Archerfield and Boundary Road upgrades, and the Inala Walking Network Plan.
-Below is a list of projects most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects likely impacting the area.
+Notable projects include Blunder Road Residential Estate (Stage 2 & 3), Proposed Coles Shopping Centre - Progress Road, Inala to Richlands Corridor Upgrade (Stage 2) at Archerfield and Boundary Road Upgrades, and Inala Walking Network Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.